matahombres/screenManager/README.md

 source ~/.screenManager.sh
 ```

-Then add .screenManager.sh to the same folder
+2. Then add .screenManager.sh to the same folder

+## Usage

 **It is very important that you do not enter one screen and then another.**